marekbeckmann/Simple-Maintenance-Page/README.md

 Next, simply run the script by issuing `./setup.sh` and fill in the values.

 ### 2. Windows
-Download or clone the repository to your computer, after that right-click the `setup.ps1` file and fill in the values.
+Download or clone the repository to your computer, after that right-click the `setup.ps1` file and choose `Run with Powershell`.
+After that fill in the values.

 ___